📚

 Connecting Strength to Structure

+One of the first ideas is that weaker bonds to an acidic H will lead to a stronger acid because that bond is more easily broken.
+For example, in halogenic hydrides (eg. HF, HI, HBr, HCl), the weakest H-X interactions occur with larger halogens.
+This means that as you move down the halogen group, the acids become stronger because larger atoms will give weaker interactions.
 Similarly, acid strength increases from left to right across a period and increases going down a group.
 This can actually help us understand why strong acids have very weak conjugate bases.
-When a strong acid, like HCl, dissociates, the conjugate base, Cl-, is incredibly stable.
+When a strong acid like HCl dissociates, the conjugate base, Cl-, is incredibly stable.
 Cl- is a stable ion that will not readily react with much.
-Ultimately, it is not a reactive base and will create a more dissociative acid.
+This means that it is not a reactive base and therefore will create a more dissociative acid.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-NHGHdERfAolF.png?alt=media&token=2fab78fb-5e81-4868-919e-953ecd8955f8